FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 MoveAO command
 ++++++++++++++++

-Click the "MoveAO" icon to enter the MoveAO command editing interface
+Click the "MoveAO" icon to enter the MoveAO command editing interface.

 1. Summary